Mesuva/skeleton-starting-point-for-concrete5.7/README.md

 The styles also include [normalize.css](http://necolas.github.io/normalize.css/).

 To use:
-- Download the zip of the starting point and rename it as per what you'd like your theme to be called, e.g. 'new_theme'
+* Download the zip of the starting point and rename it as per what you'd like your theme to be called, e.g. 'new_theme'
-- Edit the description.txt to label your theme and give it a description
+* Edit the description.txt to label your theme and give it a description
+* Edit the page_theme.php file, and change the line to namespace Application\Theme\Skeleton; to namespace Application\Theme\NewTheme;  (camelcase the new name of your theme)
-- Copy new theme into /application/themes and install via the themes section of your 5.7 install
+* Copy new theme into /application/themes and install via the themes section of your 5.7 install
-- Edit main.css directory to customise your theme's styling
+* Edit main.css directory to customise your theme's styling

 The theme includes a sass directory, containing a .scss file to generate the skeleton.css file.
 If you use Sass this can be use to adjust the grid to your liking, but can otherwise be ignored.